 Apna Haq provides support to women and girls already experiencing violence, but also those at risk of violence.
 This prevention work is often reliant on working with other agencies in the Rotherham area to improve responses to potential issues of violence.
 If you are a professional looking to improve responses to violence in Rotherham, take a look at the following opportunities to get involved.

-We work in partnership with many agencies including the police, children’s services, women’s services including refuges, job centres, and other BME services to ensure effective joined-up responses.
-We provide support to a range of local and regional BME women’s groups to develop their capacity to identify and respond effectively to VAWG.
+We work in partnership with many agencies including the police, children’s services, women’s services including refuges, job centres, and other services for Black and minoritised commuities to ensure effective joined-up responses.
+We provide support to a range of local and regional Black and minoritised women’s groups to develop their capacity to identify and respond effectively to VAWG.

-We regularly provide training courses (formal and informal) to voluntary and statutory partners, as well as national and international practice forums to improve responses to BME women across the country.
+We regularly provide training courses (formal and informal) to voluntary and statutory partners, as well as national and international practice forums to improve responses to Black and minoritised women across the country.

-We undertake a range of prevention activities including media engagement, facilitating peer support amongst current and ex-service users, and formal programmes in schools and colleges, raising awareness about the VAWG and the unique contexts and impacts of VAWG on BME women.
+We undertake a range of prevention activities including media engagement, facilitating peer support among current and ex-service users, and formal programmes in schools and colleges, raising awareness about VAWG and the unique contexts and impacts of VAWG on Black and minoritised women.

-We accept case referrals from other agencies seeking specialist support for BME women who are experiencing violence.
+We accept case referrals from other agencies seeking specialist support for Black and minoritised women who are experiencing violence.
 We also refer women on to other agencies when necessary.

 Inter-agency case working

-Many women present at Apna Haq experiencing a multitude of issues.
+Many women present at Apna Haq experiencing multiple issues.
 In some cases, it is necessary to work with other agencies to provide her with the correct holistic support.

-If you are working with BME women and girls in Rotherham who are experiencing violence, please Contact us to discuss collaboration.
+If you are working with Black and minoritised women and girls in Rotherham who are experiencing violence, please Contact us to discuss collaboration.